 When you apply to register as a charity with the ACNC, you can also apply for charity tax concessions.
 We will send your application for tax concessions on to the Australian Taxation Office (ATO), who will decide your organisation's eligibility for tax concessions.

 Access to charity tax concessions and other benefits

 Registered charities can:

 - apply for charity tax concessions as a charity (such as income tax exemption or goods and services tax concessions) from the ATO (your charity must be registered before you can apply for concessions)

 - apply for additional tax benefits as a public benevolent institution (PBI), health promotion charity (HPC) or charity for the advancement of religion

-- apply for certain categories of deductible gift recipient (DGR) status.
-Some categories of deductible gift recipient (DGR) status are only available to registered charities
+- apply for certain categories of deductible gift recipient (DGR) status – some categories are only available to registered charities.